tubbo/homer/README.md

 This will create a Git repo in your home directory, add a `~/.gitignore` file to control it, and some default ZSH configuration.

-**Make sure you `git add` any files you wish to keep in your dotfiles repo when homer initializes.**

 If you already have a home directory repo that was initialized using Homer, you can copy it down to your machine with the following command: